brightnetwork/algoliasearch-django/README.md

 ## Commands

 - `python manage.py algolia_reindex`: reindex all the registered models.
 This command will first send all the record to a temporary index and then moves it.
-    -   you can pass `--index` parameter to reindex a given index
+  - you can pass `--model` parameter to reindex a given model
 - `python manage.py algolia_applysettings`: (re)apply the index settings.
 - `python manage.py algolia_clearindex`: clear the index

 # Search